abhimanyubhowmik/Mobile_Robotics/Module 2/Assignment/README.md

 ### Differential drive (3 hours, 10 points)

-Implement a differential drive controller to move the robot from the start pose (-1m,2m ,$\pi$ ) to the goal pose (-1m,-2m ,$\pi$ ).
+Implement a differential drive controller to move the robot from the start pose (-1m,2m ,180 degrees ) to the goal pose (-1m,-2m ,180 degrees ).
 In other words, the robot should be translated by  meters along the -axis in world coordinates, as shown below.

 <table border="0">
  <tr>